 Circulating exosomal miRNAs in CRCLM

 At present, there are a few studies that focus on the clinical applications of circulating exosomal miRNAs in CRCLM.
-The stability and reproducibility of exosomal miRNA detection and its independent features require more research to evaluate and validate.
-But the potential clinical impact on CRCLM cannot be ignored.
-As the research technology matures and deepens, the detection of circulating exosomal miRNAs may become a very promising field for finding CRCLM biomarkers.
+The stability and reproducibility of exosomal miRNA detection and its independent features require more research to be evaluated and validated.
+Hence, the potential clinical impact on CRCLM cannot be ignored.
+As the research technology matures and deepens, the detection of circulating exosomal miRNAs may become a very promising field for identifying CRCLM biomarkers.

-In recent studies, the functional studies in cancer cell lines or xenograft models have revealed the mechanisms of exosomal miRNAs in cancer cells or another cell type of TME in supporting or inhibiting tumor growth, transferring drug resistance, and preparing for the metastatic niche .
+In recent studies, the functional studies in cancer cell lines or xenograft models have revealed the mechanisms of exosomal miRNAs in cancer cells along with another cell type of TME in supporting or inhibiting tumor growth, transferring drug resistance, and preparing for the metastatic niche .

 We are still in the early stages of exosomal research in CRCLM.
 Since exosomes and exosomal miRNAs can be detected from patients non-invasively through blood, urine or other body fluids, these microvesicles could be potential sources of diagnostic, prognostic or predictive biomarkers of CRCLM.
 It is likely that the studies focusing on circulating exosomal miRNAs analysis in patient blood, urine or other body as liquid biopsy research are a step forward towards precision medicine.